booch/presentations/Fifty-Years-of-Ruby/slides.md

     - About 2000 made
         - Mostly used at Xerox and universities
     - Byte magazine in 1981:
-        "It is unlikely that a person outside of the computer-science research community will ever be able to buy an Alto.
-They are not intended for commercial sale, but rather as development tools for Xerox, and so will not be mass-produced.
-What makes them worthy of mention is the fact that a large number of the personal computers of tomorrow will be designed with knowledge gained from the development of the Alto."
+        - "It is unlikely that a person outside of the computer-science research community
+            - will ever be able to buy an Alto.
+            - They are not intended for commercial sale,
+            - but rather as development tools for Xerox,
+            - and so will not be mass-produced.
+            - What makes them worthy of mention is the fact that
+            - a large number of the personal computers of tomorrow
+            - will be designed with knowledge gained from the development of the Alto."
     - Keyboard, mouse (3 buttons), key chorder (5 keys)
     - Size of a small refrigerator
     - Ethernet
-- Steve Jobs and Apple folks visited in 1979 (twice)
-    - Xerox received some Apple stock options
-    - Inspired the Mac
-    - Smalltalk-76, networking, mouse-driven WYSIWYG GUI
-    - "Xerox could have owned the entire computer industry, could have been the IBM of the nineties, could have been the Microsoft of the nineties." -- Steve Jobs
 - Niklaus Wirth had sabbaticals there in 1976-1977 and 1985
     - Inspired him to build DISER Lilith (1980)
     - Inspired him to create Oberon programming language